tosin2013/cloi/CONTRIBUTING.md

-# Contributing to cloi
+# Contributing to Cloi

-Thank you for your interest in contributing to cloi!
+Thank you for your interest in contributing to Cloi!
 This document provides guidelines and instructions for contributing to the project.
 Please read it carefully before submitting any contributions.

 ## Code of Conduct